DGLOliveira/Virtual-Desktop/README.md

 As a feature of most personal based operating systems, be it for PC or mobile, is the hability of knowing the local weather, as such, a widget in the corner of the taskbar has been incorporated into the system.
 With basic features such as determining the user location with GPS, by city name or provided coordinates, this widget leverages the Open-Meteo free API to provide the data necessary, on an hourly basis, all the way to the weekly forecast.
 The most notable feature here is providing a chart for each individual data point, so that the user can know in finer detail the forecast for specific data, instead of the regular maximum, minimum and current time.
 Otherwise the widget has the standard functionalities present in most other weather apps, such as providing current relevant data and changing the units from imperial to metric, and a few others.

 Future features will include:
--Incorporation of a warning system for weather and other emergency situations.
+<br/>-Incorporation of a warning system for weather and other emergency situations.
--A more functional map, leveraging Open-Layers API, as it currently only displays where the data is being fetched from; -Fetching more optional datapoints for users with specific necessities, such as dew point or soil humidity; -Introducing more APIs that fetch the moon state and satellite imaging, expanding the weather icon variety;
+<br/>-A more functional map, leveraging Open-Layers API, as it currently only displays where the data is being fetched from;
+<br/>-Fetching more optional datapoints for users with specific necessities, such as dew point or soil humidity;
+<br/>-Introducing more APIs that fetch the moon state and satellite imaging, expanding the weather icon variety;
--Incorporating it with the Animated 3D background, dynamically changing it in accordance to the data.
+<br/>-Incorporating it with the Animated 3D background, dynamically changing it in accordance to the data.

 ### Calendar